How To Use And Configure WordPress Widgets – Part 4

 Your Tag cloud will now display on the sidebar …

-Tag cloud displaying WordPress post tags
+Tag cloud displaying WordPress tags

-Tag Cloud widget displaying categories
+Tag Cloud widget displaying WordPress post categories

-(Tag Cloud widget displaying WordPress post categories)
+(Tag cloud displaying post categories)

 To learn more about using post tags in WordPress, see this tutorial:

-Configure Your Archives Section In Your Sidebar
+How To Configure Your WordPress Archives Section In The Sidebar Section

 To complete this tutorial, we’ll configure the default Archives Widget, which is another commonly-used WordPress widget.